 Later on, steam vents dotted the lush landscape as a constant reminder of the ongoing geothermal activity underneath.
 Finally the sights of increasing human activity dotted the rugged terrain as we approached the capital.

-Moss covered lava flows that formed during the Laki eruption
+Moss covered lava flows from the Laki eruption

 Once in Reykjavik the urban landscape took over completely.
 The rugged terrain replaced by wood, concrete and steel structures.
 Cars coming and going, and everyday people living their normal lives.
 A stark contrast to the harsh land they inhabit, as well as a testament to humanities nature to survive and thrive in the some of the most unforgivable places on Earth.